JakeMoe/htmlMaze/README.md

 A simple maze game in HTML5 / JavaScript

+A live version can be played here: https://jakemoe.github.io/htmlMaze/

 ### Revision History

 * 0.1 - John Moe - 24 August 2017